sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 Follow the [standard upgrade procedure](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.36).*

 ## 3.35 -> 3.36

 The `backend` service has been removed, so if you deploy with a method other than `kubectl-apply-all.sh`, a manual removal of the service may be necessary.

 Follow the [standard upgrade procedure](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.35).*

 ## 3.34 -> 3.35.1